-Two additional ECAIs will be provided with a correspondence between their credit assessments and the CQS, which allows the use of those credit assessments for determining own fund requirements.
-This increases competition in the industry, where certain ECAIs exercise a significant market power.
+Two additional ECAIs will be provided with a correspondence between their credit assessments and the CQS of the Standardised Approach, which allows the use of those credit assessments for determining own fund requirements.
+This increases competition in the industry, where certain ECAIs exercise significant market power.

-ECAIs having extended their credit assessments to new segments will see the associated new rating scales and/or new credit rating types re-considered.
+ECAIs having extended their credit assessments to new segments will see the associated new rating scales becoming operational for the purposes of risk-weight determination under the Standardised Approach.
 Moreover, ECAIs having amended, added or removed rating scales will have their mapping reflecting these changes.

-Overall, these changes will benefit the financial sector by providing it with an accurate and updated picture of the correspondence between their credit assessments and the CQS, which allows the use of those credit assessments for determining own fund requirements.
+Overall, these changes will benefit the financial sector by providing it with an accurate and updated picture of the correspondence between their credit assessments by ECAIs and the CQS of the Standardised Approach, which allows the use of those credit assessments for determining own fund requirements.

-The analysis performed to arrive at each individual mapping and its regular monitoring over time should contribute to mitigate any mechanistic overreliance of the credit risk rules on external ratings, although due caution should continue to be exercised.
-This is one of the objectives of Solvency II derived from the G-20 conclusions and the FSB principles for reducing reliance on external credit ratings.
+The analysis performed to arrive at each individual mapping and its regular monitoring over time should contribute to mitigating any mechanistic overreliance of the credit risk rules on external ratings, although due caution should continue to be exercised.
+This is one of the objectives of the CRR derived from the G-20 conclusions and the FSB principles for reducing reliance on external credit ratings.